Altan-Y/Altan-Y/README.md

 ## About me

 I study **Business Information Systems** and gain hands-on experience as an **IT working student**.
-I build practical internal tools that make IT processes easier to understand and use — especially in access governance, employee onboarding and service-desk workflows.
+I build practical internal tools that make IT processes easier to understand and use, especially in access governance, employee onboarding and service-desk workflows.

 My portfolio focuses on independently rewritten, portable demonstrations of real-world product ideas.
 Each public project uses fictional data and excludes employer source code, production credentials, internal links and confidential records.